middyjs/middy/docs/middlewares.md

 - `headers` (string) (optional): value to put in Access-Control-Allow-Headers (default: `null`)
 - `credentials` (bool) (optional): if true, sets the `Access-Control-Allow-Origin` as request header `Origin`, if present (default `false`)

+NOTES:

+- When used with `httpErrorHandler` middleware, ensure to use the `httpErrorHandler` middleware before `cors` to avoid the loss of CORS headers

 ### Sample usage

 ```javascript